AldoSuba/docs.buf.build/docs/bsr/overview.md

 $ buf generate buf.build/acme/weather
 ```

-### Generated Assets
+### Generated SDKs

-By combining a BSR module and a plugin you can fetch generated assets with your language's package manager:
+By combining a BSR module and a plugin you can fetch generated SDKs with your language's package manager:

 **Go Module Proxy**